SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/DFO_PACEA_Package/README.md

 **Maintained by**: This entry maintained by [@SOLV-Code](https://github.com/SOLV-Code).
 Official version of the data set maintained the ```pbs-assess``` team in the [pacea package repository](https://github.com/pbs-assess/pacea).

-**Last Data Update**: 2024-05-11
+**Last Data Update**: 2024-05-14

 ### Introduction

-* R package
+*Pacea* is an R package which includes a large number of ecosystem data relevant to research in DFO's Pacific Region.
+Sharing these data through an R package allows for several important features, but also limits the potential user base.
+Strenghts of the approach include:

+* Data objects in pacea are directly usable in statistical analyses with R
+* custom functions for plotting each data set are included
+* updating the package updates all the data sets at once
+* makes it possible to package very different types of data objects (annual and monthly coastwide indices, detailed grids of satellite data).

+However, potential users need to be comfortable with R/RStudio, and there there may be challenges with the initial installs and with package dependencies (Note that the pacea team provides contact information to assist with install challenges!).
+It may be be a useful addition to the pacea repository to make some of the data and information available to non-R folks.
+See discussion threads [here](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/issues/116) and [here](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/issues/120).

 ### Status of Data Set

-* just starting with package install and exploration.
+Package install worked on first try on 1 computer, but took a whole bunch of removing/re-installing dependencies on another computer.
+Any idea why?
 See [this script](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/CODE/DFO_PACEA_Package/1_Pacea_PackageInstallandDataExtract.R)

-* some series updated monthly, some annually
-* new series being added as papers are being written (e.g.: state of the pacific ocean reports)

 Each data set is fully documented with links to raw data, data processing code, and detailed description of the data and context in a help file.
 If you use R and have the ```pacea``` package installed, you can access this information for each data set within R with ```help(object_name)``` or ```?object_name``` (e.g., ```?pdo```).
 If you are not accessing these data from within R, you can get the raw version of the help file in the package repository [man folder](https://github.com/pbs-assess/pacea/tree/main/man).

+New data sets are being added as papers are written (e.g.: [State of the Pacific Ocean Reports](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/DFO_StateOfThePacificOcean)).

+For the PSEC repository, we're focusing on coastwide indices included in *Pacea* (for now).

 **Annual Coastwide Indices in Pacea**